YotLau/Salesforce-Extension-GPT/README.md

 4. Select your preferred model (GPT-4o Mini, GPT-4o, or GPT-4)
 5. Configure security settings for field protection
 6. Click Save

-### Explaining Validation Rules
-1. Navigate to any Salesforce validation rule in your org
-2. Click the extension icon
-3. Click the 🤖 Summarize button
-4. View the AI-generated explanation

-### Explaining Flows
-1. Navigate to any Salesforce flow in Flow Builder
-2. Click the extension icon
-3. Click the 🤖 Summarize button
-4. View the AI-generated explanation

-### Explaining Apex Classes
-1. Navigate to any Salesforce Apex Class in Setup
-2. Click the extension icon
-3. Click the 🤖 Summarize button
-4. View the AI-generated explanation of the class purpose, methods, and patterns

-### Explaining Formula Fields
-1. Navigate to any Salesforce formula field definition
-2. Click the extension icon
-3. Click the 🤖 Summarize button
-4. View the AI-generated explanation including:
-   - Formula purpose and logic
-   - Expected outputs based on field type
-   - Technical considerations

 ### Security Settings
 1. In the Settings panel, toggle "Protect Field Names" to enable/disable field obfuscation